liftoff/HumanInput/README.rst

         HI.map(eventMap); // Update the eventMap in the current instance closeDialog(); // Close the dialog; you're done!
     });
+    // The user can now use the new keystroke to call someFunc!

 Presumably you'll serialize the ``eventMap`` to JSON and store it somewhere it gets restored when the user loads the page.
 Now your application supports customizable keyboard shortcuts like a native app!